fullstack-hy2020/misc/project.md

 It is also do the project as a pair or a team.

-The telegram channel forl the Full Stack Course https://t.me/fullstackcourse works also for this project.
+The telegram channel for the Full Stack Course https://t.me/fullstackcourse works also for this project.

 ## Attending and registering your subject